-Funds that DPH-SAPC pays a treatment provider after achieving a performance metric associated with the incentive payment.
+Funds that SAPC pays a treatment provider after achieving a performance metric associated with the incentive payment(s).
 Providers need to verify completion and submit relevant data for full payment.
-Providers keep all funds if the metric is met and do not submit expenditure verification.
-The funds can be used to reinvest in the program as needed, including to support activities associated with the metric.
+Providers may keep all funds if the metrics are met and are not required to submit expenditure verification.
+The funds can be used to reinvest in the program as needed, including but not limited to supporting activities associated with the metric(s).

-DPH-SAPC's Payment Reform Webpage includes more information on Capacity Building and Incentives opportunities for FY 2023-24 and FY 2024-25.
+SAPC's Payment Reform Webpage includes more information on Capacity Building and Incentives opportunities for FY 2023-24 and FY 2024-25.